aiekick/aiekick/README.md

 I'm a self learning french dev who like to do many sort of things on my spare time :
 * Procedural stuff (by code or nodes) : vfx, 3d models, textures, etc...
 * Write softwares for artist :
+  * [Lumo](https://github.com/aiekick/Lumo) : A Presentation / Experiments software around 3d models (WIP)
   * [NoodlesPlate](https://github.com/aiekick/NoodlesPlate) : A full featured easy to use GLSL offline shader editor
   * [SdfFontDesigner](https://github.com/aiekick/SdfFontDesigner) : A Unique Sdf font bitmap generator by GLSL Shaders
-  * [Lumo](https://github.com/aiekick/Lumo) : A Presentation / Experiments software around 3d models (WIP)
   * [SdfMesher](https://github.com/aiekick/SdfMesher_Models) : A Sdf Mesher : conversion of glsl shaders to meshs (WIP / NOT RELEASED)
   * [wxShade](https://github.com/aiekick/wxShade) : A easy to use WxWidgets based GLSL Offline Shader Editor
 * Write softwares and libs for made the developper life easier :
   * [ImGuiFontStudio](https://github.com/aiekick/ImGuiFontStudio) : A font subsetting tool for embbed fonts in your DearImGui based software
   * [ImGuIFileDialog](https://github.com/aiekick/ImGuiFileDialog) : A full featured file dialog for Dear ImGui
   * [cTools](https://github.com/aiekick/cTools) : A collection of tools im using since 2010
-  * [MagicaVoxel_File_Writer](https://github.com/aiekick/MagicaVoxel_File_Writer) : A very easy MagicaVoxel file format writer. with animation support
+  * [MagicaVoxel_File_Writer (CPP)](https://github.com/aiekick/MagicaVoxel_File_Writer) : A very easy MagicaVoxel file format writer. with animation support
-  * [MagicaVoxel_File_Writer for rust](https://crates.io/crates/vox_writer) : A very easy MagicaVoxel file format writer for rust/lang.
+  * [MagicaVoxel_File_Writer (RUST)](https://crates.io/crates/vox_writer) : A very easy MagicaVoxel file format writer for rust/lang.
   * [GlslOptimizerV2](https://github.com/aiekick/GlslOptimizerV2) : A GlslOptimizer based on the mesa project for optimized glsl shaders with many options
   * [ImTools](https://github.com/aiekick/ImTools) : a set of tools for use with Dear ImGui like a easy layouting system for DearImGui/Docking
-  * [LogToGraph](https://github.com/aiekick/LogToGraph) : A soft for convert signals based logs in graphs via a lua parsing script. can diff a signal between to MarkTimes
+  * [LogToGraph](https://github.com/aiekick/LogToGraph) : A soft for convert signals based logs in graphs via a lua parsing script. can diff a signal between two Marktimes
   * [DBCHelper](https://github.com/aiekick/DBCHelper) : A soft for merge DBC's (CAN Database file), and show errors in a easy and ergonomic way
   * [ImCoolBar](https://github.com/aiekick/ImCoolBar) : A Fun ToolBar for DearImGui for imitate the well known MacOs bubble effect of DockBars
   * [InAppGpuProfiler](https://github.com/aiekick/InAppGpuProfiler) : A In App Gpu Profiler to Embed in your Dear Imgui App